Bam Adebayo has 24 points and 9 rebounds, Heat beat Nets

 NEW YORK (AP)Bam Adebayo had 24 points and nine rebounds to lead the Miami Heat to a 106-93 victory over the Brooklyn Nets on Wednesday night.

 Jimmy Butler added 17 points for Miami (3-1).
 P.J.
-Tucker finished with 15, and Tyler Herro and Dewayne Dedmon each contributed 14.
+Tucker finished with 15, and Tyler Herro and Dewayne Dedmon each had 14.

 A preseason favorite to win the NBA championship, Brooklyn has alternated losses and wins through the first five games of the season and dropped to 2-3.
 Kevin Durant finished with 25 points and 11 rebounds.